Search continues for rock tosser who smashed window of bus carrying 47 kids

 The rock narrowly missed driver Kevin Bishop, who managed to slow down and pull over safely.

-The rock ended up on the lap of a schoolboy about two-thirds of the way down the bus.
+The rock ended up about two-thirds of the way down the bus.

 Remarkably, no one was injured.

-“I met with the students [on Monday] morning and they are absolutely fine,” Napier Girls’ High School principal Dawn Ackroyd said of the schoolgirls onboard.
+Napier Girls’ High School principal Dawn Ackroyd said she spoke to the schoolgirls onboard on Monday morning and “they are absolutely fine”.

 “They said it was a little bit scary and they were a bit shaken up, but they really commended the bus driver’s actions and said another bus was organised straight away and they got home in a timely manner.”